mpv-player/mpv/DOCS/man/ao.rst

         Allow mpv to use PulseAudio even if the sink is suspended (default: no).
         Can be useful if PulseAudio is running as a bridge to jack and mpv has its sink-input set to the one jack is using.

+``pipewire``
+    PipeWire audio output driver

+    The following global options are supported by this audio output:

+    ``--pipewire-buffer=<1-2000|native>``
+        Set the audio buffer size in milliseconds.
+A higher value buffers more data, and has a lower probability of buffer underruns.
+A smaller value makes the audio stream react faster, e.g. to playback speed changes.

 ``sdl``
     SDL 1.2+ audio output driver.
 Should work on any platform supported by SDL 1.2, but may require the ``SDL_AUDIODRIVER`` environment variable to be set